Fred Meyer: 1980s–1990s: additional expansion and California retreat

 In 1981, the company was purchased by Kohlberg Kravis Roberts in what was one of KKR's first major leveraged buyouts.
 As of May 1988, the chain had 99 stores in six states.

 In 1984, Fred Meyer acquired Grand Central of Salt Lake City, Utah.
-The Grand Central stores in Utah and Idaho were converted to Fred Meyer stores, although most did not receive full supermarket departments until the mid-1990s.

-In the 1990s Fred Meyer expanded into California by opening a store in Chico.
+The Grand Central stores in Utah and Idaho were converted to Fred Meyer stores, although most did not receive full supermarket departments until the mid-1990s.In the 1990s Fred Meyer expanded into California by opening a store in Chico.
 Plans had been made to open a store in Redding and expand into Sacramento with several sites having been acquired.
 Eventually, the Chico location was closed and sold, and the Sacramento sites sold; the Redding site eventually became a Wal-Mart store in 1996.

 In 1997, Fred Meyer acquired Smith's Food and Drug of Salt Lake City, though both companies maintained separate operations.
 The same year, Fred Meyer acquired Ralphs of Los Angeles, California, and QFC of Seattle.
 Both acquisitions also maintained separate operations with Fred Meyer as the holding company.
 In that fast string of mergers, Fred Meyer quickly became the nation's fifth largest food and drug store operator.

-In 1997, Fred Meyer converted its Columbia Falls and Kalispell stores into Smith's Food & Drug Stores and closed its Polson location.
-In 2001, the Kalispell store was demolished and replaced with a newer Smiths location adjacent to the older, obsolete store.
+In 1997, Fred Meyer converted its Columbia Falls and Kalispell stores in Montana into Smith's Food & Drug Stores and closed its Polson location.
+In 2001, the Kalispell store was demolished and replaced with a newer Smith's location adjacent to the older, obsolete store.
 The Columbia Falls store retained the Fred Meyer decor (with Smith's logos over the old Fred Meyer logos) but only contained a grocery department, with none of the other departments or product offerings.

-In 1998, Fred Meyer merged with Kroger of Cincinnati, Ohio.
-Before the company's merger, it traded on the New York Stock Exchange under the ticker symbol FMY.
+In 1998, Fred Meyer was acquired by Kroger of Cincinnati, Ohio.
+Before the acquisition, it traded on the New York Stock Exchange under the ticker symbol FMY.